GlassBricks/StagedBlueprintPlanning/mod-portal/description.md

 # 100% Blueprint Planning

 The ultimate mod for designing staged blueprints for 100% speedruns.
+A.K.A the anti-anti-anti-tool.

 Separate your builds into stages.
 Edit entities in any stage, and it will automatically be applied to all later stages.
 Create a blueprint book of your assembly in one click.

 This mod is in active development (new features are still being added!)
 Feedback is greatly appreciated.

-**Note**: high memory usage for very large blueprints, 12GB+ of computer ram is recommended.
+**Note**: high memory usage for very large blueprints, 12GB+ of RAM is recommended.

 ## Basic usage